DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 74 - 10.23.2025.md

 	- Tree blights: Virion distracts with flute - CRITICAL SUCCESS
 	- Old Berez: Friend can see through illusions - Success
 	- Walking Hut: Blocks our escape.
 Group Survival check. - Group Success
 - Baba bursts from the treeline and blasts a beam of electric energy at Bonk.
+He gets cursed by something, we don't know what.
+She stays behind as we leave.
+- Pidlwick now has Veyllis's voice.
+Veyllis can't speak.
+- We take a short rest just beyond the riverbend.
+- We are walking towards the winery with the seed.
+- We travel for hours and nothing crosses our paths.
+Weird AF.
+-